Cult of personality: China

 Mao Zedong's cult of personality was a prominent part of Chairman Mao Zedong's rule over the People's Republic of China from his rise in 1949 until his death in 1976.
 Mass media, propaganda and a series of other techniques were used by the state to elevate Mao Zedong's status to that of an infallible heroic leader, who could stand up against The West, and guide China to become a beacon of Communism.
-Mao himself, however, publicly criticized the personality cult which was formed around him.
+Mao himself, however, publicly criticized the personality cult that was formed around him.

 During the period of the Cultural Revolution, Mao's personality cult soared to an unprecedented height.
 Mao's face was firmly established on the front page of People's Daily, where a column of his quotes was also printed every day.
 Mao's Selected Works were later printed in even greater circulation; the number of his portraits (1.2 billion) was more than the inhabitants in China.
 And soon Chairman Mao badges began to appear; in total, about 4.8 billion were manufactured.

 Every Chinese citizen was presented with the Little Red Book – a selection of quotes from Mao.
 It was prescribed to be carried everywhere and displayed at all public events, and citizens were expected to quote the contents of the book daily.
-Mao himself believed that the situation had gone out of hand, and in a conversation with Edgar Snow in 1970, he denounced the titles of "Great Leader, Great Supreme Commander, Great Helmsman" and insisted on only being called "teacher".
+Mao himself believed that the situation had gone out of hand, and in a conversation with Edgar Snow in 1970, he denounced the titles of "Great Leader, Great Supreme Commander, Great Helmsman" and insisted on only being called "teacher."
 Admiration for Mao Zedong has remained widespread in China in spite of somewhat general knowledge of his actions.
 In December 2013, a Global Times poll revealed that over 85% of Chinese viewed Mao's achievements as outweighing his mistakes.

 Chiang Kai-shek had a cult of personality.
-His portraits were commonly displayed in private homes and they were also commonly displayed in public on the streets.
-When the Muslim general and warlord Ma Lin was interviewed, he was described as having "high admiration for and unwavering loyalty to Chiang Kai-shek".
+His portraits were commonly displayed in private homes, and they were also commonly displayed in public on the streets.
+When the Muslim general and warlord Ma Lin was interviewed, he was described as having "high admiration for and unwavering loyalty to Chiang Kai-shek."

-After the Cultural Revolution, Deng Xiaoping and others launched the "Boluan Fanzheng" program which invalidated the Cultural Revolution and abandoned (and forbade) the use of a personality cult.
+After the Cultural Revolution, Deng Xiaoping and others launched the "Boluan Fanzheng" program, which invalidated the Cultural Revolution and abandoned (and forbade) the use of a personality cult.

 A cult of personality has been developing around Xi Jinping since he became General Secretary of the ruling Chinese Communist Party and the regime's paramount leader in 2012.